harshamogra/PES2UG22CS497_PES2UG22CS505_PES2UG22CS541_PES2UG22CS542_OOAD_PROJECT/README.md

 # E-learning Platform

-This project is a E-learning Platform built using Java, implementing Object-Oriented Analysis and Design (OOAD) principles.
+This project is an E-learning Platform built using Java, implementing Object-Oriented Analysis and Design (OOAD) principles.
 The system consists of a Vaadin-based frontend application and a Spring Boot backend server with PostgreSQL database.

 ## Prerequisites